wp-plugins/sidebar-photoblog/readme.txt

 -If your theme can't show large photos properly change 'Max Width' in Settings->Media.
 You can also change thumbnail size and size of preview pop-up image('Medium size') over there.

-=Would you like to show your photos in main page?= Open sidebar-photoblog.php with a text-editor(like notepad) search for "exclude_from_home" and change it to false.
+=Would you like to show your photos in main page?= Open sidebar-photoblog.php with a text-editor(like notepad) or plugin editor in WP admin. search for "exclude_from_home" and change it to false.

+=I want to display photo grid (in two or more columns)=

+Simply reduce photo size.
+If you don’t want it you should increase your sidebar width.
+The plugin arrange photos automatically.

 = Anything else? =